Global Regularity for the 2+1 Dimensional Equivariant Einstein-Wave Map System: Null coordinates

 \section{Null coordinates}

-We assume that all objects are smooth, unless otherwise stated.
+We assume that all objects are smooth\footnote{Throughout the paper, we use the terms smooth and regular interchangeably.}, unless otherwise stated.
 In this section we introduce a null coordinate system and a notion of mass in 2+1 dimension.
-This setup will be used in the next section to prove that the first singularity for the critical, equivariant Einstein-wave map system occurs on the axis of rotation.
+This setup will be used in the next section to prove that the first singularity for the critical, equivariant Einstein-wave map system occurs on the axis of rotation, i.e. the set $\{r=0\}$ which we denote by $\Gamma$.